Powaqqatsi

-Powaqqatsi (Note: Pronounced /poʊˈwɑːkˌkɑːtsi/ poh-WAHK-kaht-SEE; /hop/) is a 1988 American non-narrative film directed by Godfrey Reggio and the sequel to Reggio's experimental 1982 film, Koyaanisqatsi.
-It is the second film in Qatsi trilogy, which was followed by Naqoyqatsi (2002).
+Powaqqatsi (Note: /uslangpoʊˈwɑːkˌkɑːtsi/ poh-WAHK-kaht-SEE; /hop/) is a 1988 American non-narrative film directed by Godfrey Reggio and presented by Francis Ford Coppola and George Lucas.
+It is the sequel to Reggio's experimental 1982 film Koyaanisqatsi, and the second film in Qatsi trilogy, which was followed by Naqoyqatsi (2002).

 The film's title is a Hopi neologism coined by Reggio meaning "parasitic way of life" or "life in transition".
 While Koyaanisqatsi focused on modern life in industrial countries, Powaqqatsi, which similarly has no dialogue, focuses more on the conflict in Third World countries between traditional ways of life and the new ways of life introduced with industrialization.
 As with Koyaanisqatsi and the third and final part of the Qatsi trilogy, Naqoyqatsi, the film is strongly related to its soundtrack, written by Philip Glass.